 Beware of "New Message From Chase Online (SM)" Phishing Chase Email

 The email message below: "New Message From Chase Online (SM)," is a phishing scam.
-The email message was not sent by Chase.instead, it was sent by cyber-criminals, so do not follow the instructions or click on the links within it.
-The links will take you to a fake JPMorgan Chase Bank website designed to trick you into stealing your Chase username and password.
-It is recommended never to click on a link in an email message to sign into your online accounts.instead, it is recommended to go directly to your online account providers' websites and sign into your accounts from there.
+The email message was not sent by Chase, but by cyber-criminals.
+Therefore, recipients of the same email message are asked not to follow the instructions or click on the links within it.
+The links go to a fake JPMorgan Chase Bank website designed to trick visitors into stealing their Chase usernames and passwords.
+This is why it is recommended that online users never click on a link in an email message to sign into their online accounts.
+They should instead, go directly to their online account providers' websites and sign into their accounts from there.

 Please continue reading below.

 The JPMorgan Chase Bank Phishing Email

 Date: February 19, 2016 at 10:46:13 AM EST

 Thank you for using Chase Online SM.
 You are required to click the link below to validate your account information.We have upgraded to the new Secure Socket Layer (SSL) to enable us update all customer information to continue online access.All customers are required to validate account within 24hrs of receipt.

 Click Here To Validate Your Account

 This update will be available in your Secure Message Center until 03/20/2016

 Thank you for being a valued customer.
 You can view this Policy Update by logging in to your account.to log in to your account.Once you are logged in,